 Adaptation and “loss and damage”.

 The second week of the climate summit focused on adaptation and “loss and damage”.
 These topics focus on the relationship between rich and developing countries.
-While rich countries have the means to adapt, vulnerable countries that have contributed the least to the crises are suffering the most from the harms of climate change (What is happening, 2021).
+While rich countries have the means to adapt, vulnerable countries that have contributed the least to the crisis suffer the most from climate change’s harms (What is happening, 2021).

-This concept that vulnerable countries can be compensated for the damage caused by climate change has been brought before in previous COP summits.
+The concept that vulnerable countries can be compensated for the damage caused by climate change has been brought up in previous COP summits.
 Still, rich countries have historically been hesitant to commit due to the likelihood of a costly bill.
-Experts project that by 2030, the economic cost of climate damages in developing countries will be between $290-580bn.
-Organisers have set up the ‘Santiago Network’ as a means for countries to make damages claims.
-Still, so far, only the Scottish government has offered a symbolic $1.3m into the program (What is happening, 2021).
+Experts project that by 2030, the economic cost of climate damages in developing countries will be between $290 and $ 580 billion.
+Organisers have set up the ‘Santiago Network’ as a means for countries to make damage claims.
+Still, only the Scottish government has offered a symbolic $1.3m into the program (What is happening, 2021).

 Carbon Markets

-As of writing, carbon-markets talks are ongoing.
-Norway and Singapore are now leading the efforts for a deal on carbon markets.
-Talks to finally hash out the rule for how international carbon markets will work is essential but challenging, according to the Norwegian minister.
+As of this writing, carbon markets talks are ongoing.
+Norway and Singapore are now leading the efforts to reach a deal on carbon markets.
+According to the Norwegian minister, talks to finally hash out the rules for how international carbon markets will work are essential but challenging.

-Since Paris 2015 the Article six of the Paris Agreement has never been resolved.
+Since Paris 2015, Article Six of the Paris Agreement has never been resolved.
 A primary hurdle is that real reductions are hard to prove.
 Some countries are raising their issues regarding carbon markets (COP26: Article Six, 2021).

-For instance, New Zealand is pushing hard against double counting.
-Former IEA Climate Change Unit head and Article Six expert Dr Christina Hood said that double counting is cheating.
+For instance, New Zealand is pushing hard against double-counting.
+Former IEA Climate Change Unit head and Article Six expert Dr Christina Hood said double-counting is cheating.
 New Zealand is buying two-thirds of its reductions offshore to meet its updated NDCs to halve its net emissions by 2030 (COP26: Article Six, 2021).

 It mentions further: